|A flyer for the last known New Delhi River Band show, at Cowell College in UC Santa Cruz, on January 27, 1968 (submitted by people who attended)|

 Dave Torbert went to Hawaii after 1968 to go surfing.
 In early 1970, Torbert was on his way to England to join Matt Kelly in Gospel Oak, when he 'coincidentally' received a call at his parent's house from John Dawson, who invited him to join the New Riders.
 After a few fine years and five albums with the Riders, Torbert and Kelly finally teamed up in the band that would become Kingfish.
 Torbert died of long-standing health issues in 1982.

-Sweet John Tomasi remains the most elusive of the New Delhi River Band members, and his subsequent activities remain obscure.
+Sweet John Tomasi remains the most elusive of the New Delhi River Band members.
+For the next few years, he performed periodically as the singer for the groups Mountain Current and Lonesome Janet (with Matthew Kelly and Chris Herold), but his subsequent activities remain obscure.
 Hopefully he is well and well-off somewhere.